 Owning a home is one of the most substantial expenses in most people’s lives.
 Real estate is not only expensive to purchase but also to maintain.
-Ordinary home maintenance costs, such as landscaping, repairing leaky faucets, repainting, and replacing carpeting or flooring add up over time, and more extensive renovations or repairs can be even more costly.
+Ordinary home maintenance costs, such as landscaping, repairing leaky faucets, repainting, and replacing carpeting or flooring add up over time.
+Plus, more extensive renovations or repairs can be even more costly.
 When you consider monthly mortgage payments, utilities, property taxes, and other costs, it’s not surprising that home ownership often comprises the bulk of a family’s monthly budget.
 As a result, many homeowners look for opportunities to find some home savings.

-Homeowners do have several advantages over those who rent their homes, however.
-In addition to building equity over time as you pay down your mortgage and, with favorable market fluctuations, an increase in the value of your property, home ownership can be a wise long-term investment.
-Additionally, homeowners can take advantage of a variety of rebates, tax credits, and home savings opportunities not available to renters.
+However, homeowners do have several advantages over those who rent their homes.
+For example, homeowners build equity over time as you pay down your mortgage.
+Plus, with favorable market fluctuations that increase the value of your property, home ownership can be a wise long-term investment.
+Additionally, many towns and states offer a variety of rebates, tax credits, and home savings opportunities not available to renters.

 What You’ll Find in This Guide

-Of course, the available tax credits and deductions are subject to change from year to year, so be sure to verify any credits or deductions you plan on taking with the IRS or your tax preparation professional before you file your taxes.
+Of course, the available tax credits and deductions are subject to change from year to year.
+Verify any credits or deductions with the IRS or your tax preparation professional before filing your taxes.

 Table of Contents: